-At each regularly scheduled CG Committee meeting, the CG Committee is scheduled to meet without management and non-independent directors during the compensation portion of such meeting.
-In addition, the CG Committee members have the opportunity to hold additional meetings independent of management and non-independent directors at their entire discretion, whenever they deem necessary.
-In 2017, the CG Committee met without management and non-independent directors during the compensation portion of each of the two meetings.
+At each regularly scheduled Compensation Committee meeting, the Compensation Committee is scheduled to meet without management and non-independent directors during the compensation portion of such meeting.
+In addition, the Governance Committee members have the opportunity to hold additional meetings independent of management and non-independent directors at their entire discretion, whenever they deem necessary.
+In 2018, the Compensation Committee met without management and non-independent directors during the compensation portion of each of the two meetings (one meeting was of the joint Compensation and Governance Committee).